emsig/empymod/ROADMAP.rst

 - GUI.

-- Add a benchmark suite, e.g. http://asv.readthedocs.io, in addition to the testing suite.

 - Add some clever checks, e.g. as in Key (2012): abort loops if the field is strongly attenuated (more relevant if once an inversion is implemented).